Recognition as a Certified Student Club

 Advisor: Maria de Jesus Alvizar, firstname.lastname@example.org

-Combining past projects into 1 extraordinary project utilizing modern electronics.
+Combining past projects into one extraordinary project utilizing modern electronics.

 Advisor: Zack Jacobson, email@example.com